jalizadeh/ToDocial/Readme.md

 		- [x] Password strength and validation on front-end & back-end
 			- It is done with `jQuery` & `pwstrength.js`
 		- [x] Password confirmation
+	- [x] Profile Photo
+		- It is optional, so user can add/update it later from his profile page
+		- Photo&#39;s name is changed to `username + .jpg`
+		- It uses `Storage Service` to handle file upload.
+This interface can be extended for any other file types or customizations
 	- [x] Successful sign up
 		- [x] Email verification
 			- I used `smtp.gmail.com` as the server.
 Your email credentials `username` & `password` must be inserted in `application.properties`